bonnom/Verilog_SPI_PWM_controller/README.md

 This project contains a simple PWM (Pulse Width Modulation) controller implemented in Verilog with an SPI (Serial Peripheral Interface) interface.
 The module is designed to control the PWM signal's frequency and duty cycle through SPI communication.
 Unlike most SPI interfaces, this one transmits data in a less-significant-bit (LSB) first manner.

+## FPGA Implementation

+The code is written for the Lilygo - T-FPGA board.
+This FPGA board features an ESP32-S3 microcontroller alongside a Gowin GW1NSR-LV4CQN48PC6/I5 FPGA.
+The project files for the Gowin FPGA are included in this repository.

+The Arduino files for the ESP32-S3 and the python example to send data over the serial port to the ESP32-S3 is also included.

 ## Features

 - **SPI Interface**: Configurable clock divider and duty cycle through a 5-byte SPI transaction.